How your teen can get into uni without an ATAR

 One of the best ways your teen can land their dream degree, if they aren’t eligible with their ATAR, is through a university pathways option.

-There are pathways options for a great number of courses and field.
+There are university pathways options for a great number of courses and field.
 If this sounds overwhelming, there’s no need to worry because you can browse RMIT’s pathways quite easily with our handy Pathways Finder.

 Option #2: Vocational study

 A great alternative to an undergraduate course is vocational study, also known as TAFE.
-For those that are looking for a tertiary education option that is more aligned with a certain trade or skillset, vocational options may be perfect.
+For those who are looking for a tertiary education option that is more aligned with a certain trade or skillset, vocational options may be perfect.

+These courses vary in length, some as short as six months, and others taking up to two years.
 As Australia’s largest dual-sector university, RMIT gives your teen some great opportunities in vocational study, from working in practical, hands-on work environments to building a dynamic skillset that will see them achieve their future career goals.
 Depending on the course they are interested in, your teen could even take advantage of our Free TAFE options.

 A young student using a grinder on stool frame in a workshop